Traewelling/traewelling/beta-todo.md

 - [ ] Login/Register via Twitter should be possible
 - [ ] Login/Register via Mastodon should be possible
 - [ ] When you check in and the modal for conflicts appears and you click on the status ID you are trapped in the page
+- [ ] Include a loading animation when the location button is used to find the next station.
+This sometimes takes a long time.

 ## Routes
 This issues is mainly to keep track of which routes need to be adapted for the api